 1916 - On the western front, the First World War turns the empire's way after the Triple Entente, including the Australian and New Zealand Army Corps (ANZAC) beachhead at Gallipoli, is forced to withdraw from the Dardanelles in the autumn of 1915.
 However, to the south, the Arab Revolt spells the end of Ottoman influence in the Middle East.

 1918 - The First World War is drawing to a close.
-Talat resigns on 14 October, days before the empire capitulates and signs an armistice on 30 October.
+Talat resigns on 14 October.
+The Ottoman Empire capitulates on 30 October.
 The CUP Cabinet resigns en mass on 1-2 November.
 Cemal, Enver and Talat flee into exile in Germany on 1 November.
 Cemal travels on to Afghanistan where he attempts to marshal the Afghan Army to continue the fight against the British.

 The First World War ends on 11 November with the signing of a general armistice.
-British, French, Italian, and Greek forces occupy Istanbul and other regions of the empire, and Sultan Mehmet VI is taken into custody to ensure the cooperation of what remains of the Ottoman government.
+British, French, Italian and Greek forces occupy Istanbul and other regions of the empire.
+Sultan Mehmet VI is taken into custody to ensure the cooperation of what remains of the Ottoman government.

 1919 - Nearly 400 CUP officials implicated in the genocide of the Armenians are arrested, although most avoid justice.
 Cemal, Enver and Talat are tried in absentia by a Turkish military tribunal, found guilty of war crimes and sentenced to death.
 The tribunal substantiates the key charge of premeditated mass murder organised by the Central Committee of the CUP and carried out by the 'Special Organisation'.
 A clandestine group is formed by the Armenian Revolutionary Federation (ARF) to hunt down and assassinate the exiles.